Update: February 20, 2017

 How I Made This Map

-I put together a dataset of of six months of arrest data compiled from publicly available, daily arrest records from the Harris County Justice Information Management System (JIMS).
+I put together a dataset of six months of arrest data compiled from publicly available, daily arrest records from the Harris County Justice Information Management System (JIMS).
 The data comes from 128 days of arrest records between January 1, 2016 to June 30, 2016.
 The missing days are the result of my script returning no response.

 Next, I separated out the arrests where possession of 0-2 ounces of marijuana was the only Class B misdemeanor charge.
 Any arrest containing a charge above a class B misdemeanor was tossed out.
 I tried to create a dataset where the Class B possession charge was what prompted the arrest.